mas-bandwidth/gafferongames/content/post/integration_basics.md

         change in position = velocity * dt

-This makes intuitive sense because we know if we're traveling 60 kilometers per-hour in a car, then in one hour we’ll be exactly 60 kilometers further down the road.
-Similarly, if a car accelerates at 10 kilometers per-hour per-second from a standing start, in 10 seconds it will be travelling at 100 kilometers per hour.
+This makes intuitive sense because if you're in a car traveling 60 kilometers per-hour, in one hour you'll be 60 kilometers further down the road.
+Similarly, if a car accelerates 10 kilometers per-hour per-second from a standing start, in 10 seconds it will be travelling at 100 kilometers per-hour.

-Of course this logic lonly holds when acceleration and velocity are constant.
+Of course this logic only holds when acceleration and velocity are constant.
 But even when they're not, it's still a decent approximation to start with.

 Lets put this into code.
-Starting with a stationary object at the origin weighing one kilogram we apply a constant force of 10 newtons per-second and step forward one second at a time:
+Starting with a stationary object at the origin weighing one kilogram, we apply a constant force of 10 newtons and step forward with a time step of one second:

         double t = 0.0;
         float dt = 1.0f;